shuLhan/awwan/README.md

 awwan is configuration management software, infrastructure as file and directory layout.

-In other words, `awwan` is a command-line interface to shell script, that can execute multiple lines of commands in local or remote server using shell or SSH.
+In other words, `awwan` is a command-line interface (CLI) to shell script, that can execute multiple lines of commands in local or remote server using shell or SSH.

 Do you have a collection of shell scripts to manage one more similar server?
 Do you ever want to execute only part of your script?